hmongdev/weekend-react-gallery-THJUL7-4PM/README.md

+## Description

+_Duration: 5 hours_

+This weekend challenge allows you to like an image, click on the image to show its description, and create a new image.

+## Problems I ran into

+I initially approached this assignment incorrectly by moving the data.js file into the src folder since I wanted to import it.

 ## Installation

 1. There is no database component to base mode.
 All data is stored in an array on the server.
 Before you get started, add a few images to the `public/images` folder and modify the `server/modules/data.js` to include an `id`, `title`, `description` and `path for` each of your images.
 Each `id` should be a unique number (e.g. 1, 2, 3...).